khanhninhnguyen/PMLSeg/Examples.md/Example1.md

     #>  $ SSR     : num 926
     #>  $ SSR_All : num [1:30] 1943 1092 926 923 914 ...

-The `Tmu` dataframe contains, for each segment: the index of beginning and end, the estimated mean and its standard erreor, and the number of valid data points (non-NA values in the signal):
+`Tmu` is a list which contains, for each segment: the index of beginning and end, the estimated mean and its standard erreor, and the number of valid data points (non-NA values in the signal):